rtbrick/bngblaster/docsrc/sources/routing/bgp.rst

 from PCAP or MRT files.

-The configured ``raw-update-file`` under the BGP session is loaded during Blaster startup phase and send as soon as the session is established.
+The configured ``raw-update-file`` under the BGP session is loaded during BNG Blaster startup phase and send it as soon as the session is established.

 The ``bgp-raw-update`` :ref:`command <api>` allows to send further updates during